SeanMcTex/game-of-things/README.md

 ^ * For standing reminders, the microcontroller already has all of the information it needs.

 ^ * Even if we lose connectivity, the stand alert will still work.
+Handling it locally also reduces data usage.

 ---